v0d1ch/serviette/README.md

-# serviette - Servant API backend
+## SERVIETTE - Servant API backend
 This is API REST backend that Yesod client connects to to get the data